percona/proxysql-admin-tool-doc/docs/install-v2.md

-# Install Percona's build of ProxySQL 2.x.x and the admin utilities
+# Install Percona build of ProxySQL and the admin tools

-Select the same package installer used to install [Percona XtraDB Cluster](https://www.percona.com/doc/percona-xtradb-cluster/8.0/install/index.html) or other Percona software.
+Select the same package installer used to install [Percona XtraDB Cluster](https://www.percona.com/doc/percona-xtradb-cluster/8.0/install/index.html) or other Percona software to ensure compatibility.

+Verify that you're installing the correct ProxySQL version for your environment, such as `proxysql2` or `proxysql3`.

 === "On a Debian-derived distribution"

-    If you used APT to install Percona software, run the following command as sudo or as root:
+    If you installed Percona software using APT, run the following command as sudo or as root.
+Make sure to use the correct package name for the version you installed, such as `proxysql2` or `proxysql3`.

     ```{.bash data-prompt="$"}
     $ sudo apt install proxysql2
+    ```

+    or

+    ```{.bash data-prompt="$"}
+    $ sudo apt install proxysql3
     ```

     ??? example "Expected output"

         ```{.text .no-copy}